Embedding on Website

 3. Upload the file and click Install Now, then Activate Plugin.

-4. Go to EchoAI Settings in the WordPress admin menu.
+4. Open EchoAI Settings in the WordPress admin menu.

-The chat widget appears on all pages.
-To embed on specific pages only, use the shortcode [echo_ai].
+The chat widget appears on every page of your site.
+To embed it on specific pages only, use the [echo_ai] shortcode.

 See the WordPress Plugin guide for detailed instructions.